 "Live.
 Fish.
 This is golden."

 These eight usability tests brought to light small flaws and refinements that would inform our final high-fidelity prototype.
-Before moving forward, a Design System was built in order to ensure standardization of all the brand's color, type, and tone used within this mobile app.
+Before moving on to high-fidelity, a Brand Guideline was solidified in order to ensure standardization of all color, type, and tone used within this mobile app.

 OUR FINAL ITERATION

 Over the final day of this project, all synthesis culminated into a high-fidelity Figma prototype.

 Conduct A/B Testing with 25% of users over first 2 months, staying cognizant of all ethical concerns (achievements causing viewers to watch 'too much'?).

 Speak with legal team regarding handing users power to create their own small gifs/clips for sharing purposes.

 Possible reiteration of our "Report" feature, to ensure the safety of our community.